questionlp/api.wwdt.me_docs/content/endpoints/panelist.md

 }
 ```

-### Retrieve panelist scores as lists by slug string
+### Retrieve panelist scores as arrays by slug string

-Get panelist scores from appearances as two lists, the first list contains panelist's appearance dates and the second list contains panelist's scores, using the panelist's slug string.
+Return a scores object containing an array of appearances and an array of

-Each list is sorted by appearance date.
+scores corresponding to each appearance for a panelist.

 ```endpoint
 GET https://api.wwdt.me/v1.0/panelists/{panelist_id}/scores